Hosted MCP

 What is the difference between MCP and WebMCP?

-MCP runs as a local server process for coding assistants like Cursor and Claude Code.
+MCP is the remote tool protocol used by coding assistants like Cursor and Claude Code.
 WebMCP registers tools in the browser using navigator.modelContext for browser-based AI experiences.

 Can MCP tools generate code that matches my design system?